 - Put the cocoa powder, sugar, and salt into a saucepan, then add just a few tablespoons of milk.
 Turn the heat on low and whisk the mixture around to form a paste.
 If not all of the cocoa mixes in, then add a bit more liquid, but don’t overdo it—lumps will be far harder to break up once you pour in the rest of the milk.

 - Add the rest of the milk and increase the heat to medium low.
-Add the chocolate (chop it up into small bits if you’re not using chips) and stir constantly to make it melt smoothly into the liquid.
+Add the chocolate (chopped up into small bits if you’re not using chips) and stir constantly to make it melt smoothly into the liquid.

 - Keep heating until the mixture reaches a light simmer, but don’t bring it to a full-on boil.
 Boiling milk changes its protein structure and gives it a different flavor.
 Plus, it bubbles over easily and makes a huge mess on the stove.